 Her class was composed of administrative assistants from a chain of public schools in Beijing.
 Singing Christmas carols and reading Christmas stories were not for them.
 It was clear from the start that they found the lesson unproductive and did not engage.

 As they were adult learners, they had set objectives and goals.
-They wanted an English language learning approach that would make them meet their specific goals.
+They wanted an English language learning approach to meet their specific goals.
 Of course, they also enjoyed Christmas related lessons, but it had to be targeted to their goals with speaking, listening, reading, and writing in English.
-In this group of adult learners, they wanted to improve the English language skills that related to their jobs as administrative personnel.
-The following is based on our EBC graduate’s experience teaching with this class after she redesigned it.
+In this group of adult learners, they wanted to improve the English language skills related to their jobs as administrative personnel.
+The following is based on our EBC graduate’s experience teaching this class after she redesigned it.